 In this phase the process moves to engineering.
 Technical decisions about the architecture are getting finalized, the developer team is put together per the required skillsets, and the product is getting developed.
 This phase also includes deployment of the product and all related DevOps activities.Phase 3 includes:

-Emerging Humanity advocates Agile/Lean product development.
+Emerging Humanity advocates Agile product development per the Lean Startup Methodology.
 The phases mentioned above build on top of each other, but the overall process is not sequential; there is some initial bulk work needed to define the MVP and the product roadmap (Phase 1), but development then progresses in iterations, each one including a bit of all three phases.
 If the groundwork is done properly, this approach maximizes ROI of the development effort.

 In addition, the iterative process can be combined with milestones for conducting market experiments and validating implementation of both the MVP and ongoing product features.
 This delivers invaluable feedback on the product, allows early course adjustments, and helps get a more valuable product faster to market.